-Royal Decree 11/2014, following the judgment of the CJEU of July 17, 2014 regarding Spanish foreclosure processes, allows debtors to appeal against a court's resolution which rejects his or her opposition to the execution of a mortgage.
+Royal Decree 11/2014, following the judgment of the CJEU of July 17, 2014, regarding Spanish foreclosure processes, allows debtors to appeal against a court's resolution which rejects his or her opposition to the execution of a mortgage.

-Royal Decree-Law 1/2015, of February 27, on the "second chance" mechanism allows an individual who has been declared bankrupt to be discharged of outstanding obligations as long as he or she fulfils certain requirements: (i) the bankruptcy proceedings must have concluded, (ii) the debtor must have acted in good faith, the Royal Decree being restrictive as to when a debtor is considered to have acted in good faith, and (iii) the bankruptcy judge has to approve the terms of the discharge (and may revoke his or her approval under certain circumstances upon request of any creditor in the following five years).
+Royal Decree-Law 1/2015, of February 27, on the "second chance" mechanism allows an individual who has been declared bankrupt to be discharged of outstanding obligations as long as he or she fulfils certain requirements: (i) the bankruptcy proceedings must have concluded; (ii) the debtor must have acted in good faith, the Royal Decree being restrictive as to when a debtor is considered to have acted in good faith; and (iii) the bankruptcy judge has to approve the terms of the discharge (and may revoke his or her approval under certain circumstances upon request of any creditor in the following five years).
 Discharge from mortgage obligations would only apply to the outstanding debts after the foreclosure, as long as such debts are considered ordinary or subordinate according to the Spanish Insolvency Law.
 Co-debtors and guarantors, if any, would remain liable.

-Law 25/2015, of July 28, on the "second chance" mechanism reducing the financial burden and other measures of a social nature, entered into force on July 30, 2015 introducing a fee protection account for insolvency managers, limits on the remuneration of insolvency managers and the introduction of greater flexibility to a number of elements of the second chance mechanism.
+Law 25/2015, of July 28, on the "second chance" mechanism reducing the financial burden and other measures of a social nature, entered into force on July 30, 2015, introducing a fee protection account for insolvency managers, limits on the remuneration of insolvency managers and the introduction of greater flexibility to a number of elements of the second chance mechanism.

 On November 24, 2022, Royal Decree-Law 19/2022, of November 22, 2022, came into force with the purpose of protecting certain mortgage debtors and to alleviate difficulties they may face making payments on their debt as a result of the rise in interest rates.
-Among other measures, Royal Decree-Law 19/2022 sets up the 2022 Code of Good Practice, which will be in force for a two-year period for the restructuring of the mortgage debt of mortgagors at risk of vulnerability due to rising interest rates, and which amends the former Code of Good Practice established by Royal Decree-Law 6/2012, which remains in place and contains measures applicable to certain mortgagors at risk of vulnerability, as provided therein.
+Among other measures, Royal Decree-Law 19/2022 sets up the 2022 Code of Good Practice, originally established for a two-year period, which was subsequently amended to a 36-month period (or a 48-month period for individuals who reside in areas affected by the DANA), on November 11, 2024, by Royal Decree-Law 7/2024.
+The 2022 Code of Good Practice foresees the possibility of restructuring the mortgage debt of mortgagors at risk of vulnerability due to rising interest rates and amends the former Code of Good Practice established by Royal Decree-Law 6/2012, which remains in place and contains measures applicable to certain mortgagors at risk of vulnerability, as provided therein.

 CaixaBank acceded to the 2022 Code of Good Practice on November 24, 2022.
-It benefits individuals with mortgage loans secured by their primary residence and a purchase price not exceeding €300,000 who request the novation of their loan by no later than December 31, 2024 if such individual: (i) has a household income which does not exceed by 4.5 times the annual 14-payment IPREM (Public Income Index); (ii) has been subject to a mortgage burden increase of 1.2 times during the four years prior to the request for novation; and (iii) has seen its monthly mortgage payment exceed 30% of its household income.
+It benefits any individuals with mortgage loans secured by their respective primary residence and a purchase price not exceeding €300,000, if such individual requests the novation of his or her loan before December 2025 (or June 2026 for individuals affected by the DANA), and provided that such individual: (i) has a household income which does not exceed by 4.5 times the annual 14-payment IPREM (Public Income Index); (ii) has been subject to a mortgage burden increase of 1.2 times during the four years prior to the request for novation; and (iii) has seen its monthly mortgage payment exceed 30% of his or her household income.